smartcar/ios-sdk/README.md

 `testMode` (optional)

-Defaults to `false`.
+Defaults to `nil`.
 Set to `true` to launch the Smartcar auth flow in test mode.

 `completion`